tenzir/tenzir/web/docs/platform-cli.md

 Either `user` or `organization`, depending on whether the workspace is associated with a user or an organization.

+The selected namespace will determine the *default* access rules for the
+workspace:

+ - For a user workspace, a single access rule will be created that allows access to the user whose user id matches the given `owner_id`
+ - For an organization workspace, no rules will be created by default and they have to be manually added using the `add-auth-rule` subcommand described below.

 ##### `<owner_id>`

 The unique ID of the workspace owner: